 - Use a true "deductible" basket (where the basket amount is never recoverable but rather serves as a deductible against buyer claims) instead of a "tipping basket" (where the basket amount is recoverable from dollar one once the aggregate buyer claims exceed the basket amount).
-Using a deductible basket, which is pro-seller, arguably supports the rationale for a materiality scrape. - 2.
-Increase the amount of the deductible basket or tipping basket. - 3.
-Rely on specific dollar thresholds within the representations and warranties in lieu of materiality or MAE qualifiers. - 4.
-Have the materiality scrape apply to the determination of losses resulting from a breach, but not as to whether or not the breach occurred, i.e., implement a single materiality scrape in lieu of a double materiality scrape.

-- 5. Except from the materiality scrape any affirmative disclosure requirements, so that the seller need not disclose immaterial matters within its disclosure schedules. - 6.
-Specify that the materiality scrape does not apply to certain specific representations and warranties?e.g., the financial statement and full disclosure representations, and/or representations that are not subject to a basket.
+Using a deductible basket, which is pro-seller, arguably supports the rationale for a materiality scrape. - Increase the amount of the deductible basket or tipping basket. - Rely on specific dollar thresholds within the representations and warranties in lieu of materiality or MAE qualifiers. - Have the materiality scrape apply to the determination of losses resulting from a breach, but not as to whether or not the breach occurred, i.e., implement a single materiality scrape in lieu of a double materiality scrape.
+This is probably the most common compromise, though as discussed below is sometimes considered substantively flawed. - Except from the materiality scrape any affirmative disclosure requirements, so that the seller need not disclose immaterial matters within its disclosure schedules. - Specify that the materiality scrape does not apply to certain specific representations and warranties-e.g., the financial statement and full disclosure representations, and/or representations that are not subject to a basket.